 As with most things in life, communication is critical when introducing or launching HR programs and services.
 Effectively relaying the details and benefits of HR plans and programs is essential to getting buy-in on these initiatives from employees.
 And employee support is paramount to the success of most HR programs and services.

-There are many ways HR professionals can improve communication about activity in their department, whether that’s advertising open enrollment or rolling out a new intranet – here are four to try to today:
+There are many ways HR professionals can improve communication about activity in their department, whether advertising open enrollment or rolling out new technology – here are four to try to today:

 #1: Listen to your employees